ST10466666/PRACTICUM-EXAM/README.md

 Music Playlist Manager
 A Kotlin-based Android app for managing a personal music playlist with the following features:
  Add songs (title, artist, rating, comments)
-✅View playlist with all saved songs
+View playlist with all saved songs
  Calculate average song rating
  Clean exit with confirmation